Ian Sinclair: Party leader

-Post-leadership
+Post-leadership and Speakership

 Sinclair underwent a double heart bypass surgery in September 1991.
-On 23 March 1993, ten days after the Coalition lost the 1993 federal election, Sinclair unsuccessfully challenged Tim Fischer for the party leadership.
+In March 1993, aged 63, ten days after the Coalition lost the 1993 federal election, Sinclair unsuccessfully challenged Tim Fischer for the party leadership.

 By 1993, Sinclair was the Father of the House, the only sitting MP to have served with Robert Menzies, and "the last of the Right Honourables" (MPs with membership in the Privy Council).
 He was seen as a candidate for the speakership if the Coalition won the 1993 election, however this did not eventuate.
-Aged nearly 70, Sinclair announced his intention to retire from parliament at the 1998 election.
-In February 1998 Howard appointed Sinclair as Chairman of the Constitutional Convention, which debated the possibility of Australia becoming a republic.
-When Speaker Bob Halverson suddenly resigned in March, Sinclair was elected to replace him.
-He served as speaker for the last seven months of his term, during which he usually wore an academic-style gown.
-At the time of his retirement, he was the last parliamentary survivor of the Menzies, Holt, Gorton and McMahon governments.
+In June 1997 Howard appointed Sinclair as co-chairman of the Constitutional Convention, alongside Barry Jones, which debated the possibility of Australia becoming a republic; the Convention reported in February 1998 and set the basis for the 1999 Australian republic referendum.
+A staunch monarchist, Sinclair was a leading advocate for the successful 'No' campaign.
+Aged nearly 70, Sinclair announced his intention to retire from Parliament at the next federal election.
+When Speaker Bob Halverson suddenly resigned in March, Sinclair was elected to replace him, the first National to hold the post.
+He served as speaker for the last six months of his term, during which he usually wore an academic gown.

-As a result of his election as Speaker, Sinclair wanted to remain in Parliament, in the event of the re-election of the Howard Government, in order to continued as Speaker.

-However Sinclair had announced his retirement before Halverson's resignation as Speaker and the National Party had since selected Stuart St. Clair as his replacement in New England.

-Sinclair's retirement could not be reversed and St. Clair refused to stand aside for him.
-St. Clair ultimately succeeded Sinclair at the 1998 election.
+On his first day in office, Sinclair faced a motion of dissent from Labor opposition frontbencher Simon Crean when he ruled Labor MP Janice Crosio's question out of order; the dissent motion was not carried and Sinclair's ruling upheld.
+On 2 April, he named Crean apparently for shaking his head, although Sinclair maintained it was due to "disorderly conduct".
+When another Labor frontbencher Martin Ferguson remarked "You are a disgrace!" he was also subsequently named, for refusing to withdraw an "objectionable remark when directed to do so by the Chair".